MeanderingProgrammer/advent-of-code/README.md

 Sometimes this involves algorithm improvements, other times I decided to re-write solutions from `Python` into something like `Rust` or `Go`.

-This [section](#take-over-1-second-on-m2-mac) tracks any remaining outliers.

-Currently no solution takes longer than 2 seconds to run, woo!
+Since there are only a couple outliers and nothing runs longer than 2 seconds I consider this goal completed.

 # Input Data